sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 ### Vernacular

-A word as found in the vernacular language, usually typed either phonetically or with the local orthography.
+A word as found in the vernacular language, usually spelled either phonetically or with the local orthography.

 ### Gloss